parmentelat/apssh/README.md

-There is however an other way to achieve this, by writing a **local script** (usually a shell or python script) on the target nodes, in association with the `-s/--script` option, like e.g.:
+There is however an other way to achieve this, by writing a **local script** (usually a shell or python script) and use the `-s/--script` option, to have `apssh` copy it on the target nodes before executing it, like e.g.:

 ```